LMU Internal Grants

 - 2023 LMU DEI: Addressing Antisemitism Faculty Course Modification Grant

 - 2023 BCLA/Jewish Studies Faculty Summer Research Fellowship

 Academic Technology Committee Grants

-The purpose of the Academic Technology Grant is to provide faculty members with the freedom to explore innovative ways of using technology for teaching and learning and to share this knowledge with the broader academic community.
-It is expected that the grant-backed projects will be substantially innovative.
+The Academic Technology Grant provides faculty members with the freedom to explore innovative ways of using technology for teaching and learning and share this knowledge with the broader academic community.
+Grantbacked projects are expected to be substantially innovative.

-Academic Technology Grants are available to full-time, part-time, continuing term, tenured, and tenure-track faculty whose projects promote innovation and adaptability and seek to provide integrative and interdisciplinary thinking.
+Academic Technology Grants are available to part-time, contingent, and tenure-line faculty whose projects promote innovation and adaptability and also seek to provide integrative and interdisciplinary thinking.
 There are three grant opportunities for faculty in 2023: